frederic-perez/AmE-dictionary/data/idioms.md

 __break the news__ To reveal information, often that which is bad or upsetting. _Who is going to break the news of her husband’s accident?_
 __break your back__ :two: To work extremely hard.
 __break your duck__ To do something for the first time.
-__breaking point__ :dart::four: The point at which an overworked or overburdened person, system, organization, etc., fails, give ups, or collapses. _I was already fed up with my husband’s lazy, selfish ways, but his refusal to come with me to my mother’s funeral was the breaking point._
+__breaking point__ :dart::five: The point at which an overworked or overburdened person, system, organization, etc., fails, give ups, or collapses. _I was already fed up with my husband’s lazy, selfish ways, but his refusal to come with me to my mother’s funeral was the breaking point._
 __breakout moment__ A “breakout moment” is a term used to describe a pivotal point in someone’s career, when they suddenly become much more visible, successful, or well-known.
 __breathe easily__ To relax or feel relieved, as after a period of stress or worry. _I can finally breathe easily now that I’m done my term paper—I had been working on that thing all day every day for weeks!_
 __breathe new life__